 Mine Platforms for Ideas

 Google isn’t the only place people ask questions.
 In fact, sometimes they turn to other platforms because they can’t find what they need on Google.
 There’s a lot of large platforms to mine for ideas.
 What’s great about this approach is that you not only get ideas & questions but you also get context.
 And as a bonus, you know a platform and a specific persona to target and speak to with your content.
-Here’s a few of my favorites to mine.
+Here are a few of my favorites to mine.

 FAQ Fox is a tool that will quickly scrape any platform for questions based on your target keyword.
 You just type in a keyword, and enter your choice of platforms such as Reddit, Quora, Yahoo!
 Answers, etc and hit enter.
 If you are unsure of what platform to choose, then you can just click a category.

-I’ve written an entire post on using Wikipedia for content marketing & SEO, because it really is that big of a gold mine (particularly for boring industries).
+I’ve written an entire post on using Wikipedia for content marketing & SEO because it really is that big of a gold mine (particularly for boring industries).

 In addition to mining Wikipedia for broken & needed citations, I recommend using it to find related & complementary topics.
 And on every topic, you can check out traffic numbers via Wikipedia article traffic statistics for the article to see if that content idea would be worth your while.